Retirement

 Tax Implications of Retroactive Payments

 The retroactive lump-sum payments received in 2025 are taxable in the year received.
-This means:
+That means:

 • You'll see the payment on your 2025 Form SSA-1099